zuzannastamirowska/maritime/README.md

 # Maritime Network Evolution

-This repository contains supplementary materials for my maritime network study.
+This repository contains supplementary materials for the maritime network study based on Lloyd's data (1977--2008).

 ## Data access